xingchen0123/xingchen0123.github.io/index.md

 - "Information Disclosure and Political trust" with Xiaoxiao Shen.
 - "Economic Efficiency, Abatement Cost and Environmental Tax for Firms in China: A Shadow Price Approach" with Xuan Wang, Tianyang Xi and Jintao Xu.

+## Working in Progress
+- "Heterogeneous Satisfaction" with Fan Xia
+- "Experience and Risk Preference" with Yana Jin, Jiakun Zheng and Jianhua Xu.

 ## Book Chapters
 - Xing Chen, Jun Fu, Jintao Xu: "Building Carbon Market in China: Take Stock and Look Ahead", Climate Mitigation and Adaptation in China: Policy,Technology and Market.
 Springer.
 2022.[[link]](https://link.springer.com/book/10.1007/978-981-16-4310-1)